 Revelation Chapters 4, 5, and 6

-raiment; and they had on their heads crowns of gold” (Revelation 4:4).
+"And round about the throne were four and twenty seats: and upon the seats I saw four and twenty elders sitting, clothed in white raiment; and they had on their heads crowns of gold” (Rev. 4:4).
 You will find these twenty-four elders mentioned elsewhere in Revelation.
-We already met one of the elders in our discussion of the “great multitude” in Revelation 7.
+We have already met one of the elders in our discussion of the “great multitude” in Revelation chapter seven.

-These twenty-four elders have been “redeemed” or ransomed unto God by the blood of the Lamb.
-We have no evidence that any other worlds have ever fallen into sin therefore the inhabitants of other worlds do not need to be redeemed.
-These elders are from earth and are now in heaven and someday they "shall reign on the earth."
+These twenty-four elders have been “redeemed” unto Elohim by the blood of the Lamb.
+We have no evidence any other worlds in the Universe have ever fallen into sin; therefore, the inhabitants of the other worlds in the Universe do not need to be redeemed.
+These elders are from the earth and are now in heaven, and someday, they "shall reign on the earth."

-1. Enoch (“And Enoch walked with Elohim: and he was not; for Elohim took him” [Genesis 5:24].)
+1. Enoch.
+“And Enoch walked with Elohim: and he was not; for Elohim took him” (Gen. 5:24).

-2. Elijah (“And it came to pass, as they still went on, and talked, that, behold, there appeared a chariot of fire, and horses of fire, and parted them asunder; and Elijah went up by a whirlwind into heaven” [2 Kings 2:11].)
+2. Elijah.
+“And it came to pass, as they still went on, and talked, that, behold, there appeared a chariot of fire, and horses of fire, and parted them asunder; and Elijah went up by a whirlwind into heaven” (2 Kings 2:11).

-But who are these twenty-four redeemed elders?
-We read in Matthew, “Jesus, when He had cried again with a loud voice, yielded up the ghost.
-And, behold, the veil of the temple was rent in twain from the top to the bottom [the earthly ‘daily’ ended]; and the earth did quake, and the rocks rent; and the graves were opened; and many bodies of the saints which slept arose, and came out of the graves after His resurrection, and went into the holy city, and appeared unto many” (Matthew 27:50-53, emphasis added).
+But who are these twenty-four “redeemed” elders?
+We read in Matthew, “Yahushua, when He had cried again with a loud voice, yielded up the ghost [the breath].
+And, behold, the veil of the temple was rent in twain from the top to the bottom [the earthly ‘daily’ ended - “sacrifice and oblation” ceased (Dan.
+9:27)]; and the earth did quake, and the rocks rent; and the graves were opened; and many bodies of the saints which slept arose, and came out of the graves after His resurrection, and went into the holy city, and appeared unto many” (Matt.
+27:50-53, emphasis added).

-“And I beheld, and I heard the voice of many angels round about the throne and the beasts and the elders: and the number of them was ten thousand times ten thousand, and thousands of thousands” (Revelation 5:11, emphasis added).
+“And I beheld, and I heard the voice of many angels round about the throne and the beasts and the elders: and the number of them was ten thousand times ten thousand, and thousands of thousands” (Rev. 5:11, emphasis added).

 Compare what it says above to Daniel 7:10.
 "A fiery stream issued and came forth from before Him: thousand thousands ministered unto Him, and ten thousand times ten thousand stood before Him: the judgment was set, and the books were opened” (emphasis added).
 Are we seeing the same scene pictured in these two verses from Revelation and Daniel?

-We discovered in our study of Daniel 7 that the judgment began in 1798: "The judgment was set, and the books were opened” (Daniel 7:10).
+We discovered in our study of Daniel chapter seven the judgment began in AD 1798: "The judgment was set, and the books were opened" (Dan.
+7:10).
 “But the judgment shall sit, and they shall take away his dominion” (Dan.
 7:26).

 THE FIRST SEAL

 “And I saw when the Lamb opened one of the seals, and I heard, as it were the noise of thunder, one of the four beasts saying, Come and see.
-And I saw, and behold a white horse: and he that sat on him had a bow; and a crown was given unto him: and he went forth conquering, and to conquer” (Revelation 6:1-2, emphasis added).
+And I saw, and behold a white horse: and he that sat on him had a bow; and a crown was given unto him: and he went forth conquering, and to conquer” (Rev. 6:1-2, emphasis added).

 THE SECOND SEAL

 "And when He had opened the second seal, I heard the second beast say, Come and see.
-And there went out another horse that was red: and power was given to him that sat thereon to take peace from the earth, and they should kill one another: and there was given unto him a great sword” (Revelation 6:3-4, emphasis added).
+And there went out another horse that was red: and power was given to him that sat thereon to take peace from the earth, and they should kill one another: and there was given unto him a great sword” (Rev. 6:3-4, emphasis added).

 Following the dissemination of the Word of Elohim, there followed what is known as the “Great Awakening.”
-Those who had been in darkness were awakening to the light of the truths of God’s Word.
+Those who had been in darkness were awakening to the light of the truths of Elohim's Word.

 THE THIRD SEAL

 "And when He had opened the third seal, I heard the third beast say, Come and see.
 And I beheld, and lo a black horse, and he that sat on him had a pair of balances in his hand.
-And I heard a voice in the midst of the four beasts say, A measure of wheat for a penny, and three measures of barley for a penny; and see thou hurt not the oil and the wine” (Revelation 6:5-6, emphasis added).
+And I heard a voice in the midst of the four beasts say, A measure of wheat for a penny, and three measures of barley for a penny; and see thou hurt not the oil and the wine” (Rev. 6:5-6, emphasis added).

-“And, behold, I will give to thy servants, the hewers that cut timber twenty thousand measures of beaten wheat, and twenty thousand measures of barley, and twenty thousand baths of wine, and twenty thousand baths of oil."
-"Now therefore the wheat, and the barley, the oil, and the wine, which my lord hath spoken of, let him send unto his servants” (2 Chronicles 2:10, 15, emphasis added).
+“And, behold, I [Solomon] will give to thy servants, the hewers that cut timber twenty thousand measures of beaten wheat, and twenty thousand measures of barley, and twenty thousand baths of wine, and twenty thousand baths of oil."
+"Now therefore the wheat, and the barley, the oil, and the wine, which my lord hath spoken of, let him send unto his servants” (2 Chron.
+2:10, 15, emphasis added).

-This movement became like the earlier Reformation movements, and they eventually put their beliefs into a creed and did not continue to advance as God tried to give them additional light.
+This movement became like all the earlier Protestant Reformation movements, and they eventually put their beliefs into a creed and did not continue to advance in the understanding of truth as Elohim tried to give them additional light.

 THE FOURTH SEAL

-Even though God says I will “send My four sore judgments,” it is not God doing the killing; rather, He will be removing His divine protection that allows the destruction He has been preventing to occur; see chapter on Revelation 8, in which this principle of Elohim was first discussed.
+Even though Elohim says I will “send My four sore judgments,” it will not be Elohim doing the killing; instead, He will be removing His divine protection that allows the destruction He has been preventing to occur.
+See chapter four on Revelation chapter eight, in which this principle of Elohim was first discussed.

-In Revelation 6:8 the human toll of the first four trumpets is shown, and a fourth of earth's population, approximately 2 billion, will be killed if the population of the earth at that time is 8 billion.
-There has been nothing like this in the history of this world excluding the flood.
-The first four trumpets in Revelation 8:7-12 were a meteorite shower, two asteroid impacts and a third of the earth overshadowed by the debris thrown into the atmosphere, all of which was preceded by a global earthquake that probably set off many volcanos.
+In Revelation 6:8, the human toll of the first four trumpets is shown, and one-fourth of the earth's population, approximately two billion people, will be killed if the population of planet Earth at that time is eight billion.
+There has been nothing like this in the history of this world, excluding the flood.
+The first four trumpets in Revelation 8:7-12 were a meteorite shower, two asteroid impacts, and a third of the earth overshadowed by the debris thrown into the atmosphere, all of which was preceded by a global “earthquake” that probably set off many volcanoes.

-And how much more will the LORD require and ask of men whom He has given knowledge and understanding of what is contained in the prophetic words of the Bible?
+And how much more will Yahuwah require and ask of men and of women whom He has given the knowledge and understanding of what is contained in the prophetic words of the Bible?
 See Ezekiel 33:1-20.
-He does not reveal to individuals a knowledge and understanding of His will for them to hoard it to themselves, but He expects them to be faithful in giving to the world what He has given them.
-Even though we are often met by scorn and scoffing, we must be faithful to our Master Who proved Himself faithful to us amid unmentionable abuse and cruelty
+He does not reveal to individuals the knowledge and an understanding of His will for them to hoard to themselves, but He expects them to be faithful in giving to the world what He has given to them.
+Even though we are often met by scorn, hatred, and opposition, we must be faithful to our Master, Who proved faithful to us amid unmentionable abuse and cruelty.

-“The LORD God hath spoken, who can but prophesy?”
+“Yahuwah Elohim hath spoken, who can but prophesy?”
 (Amos 3:8).
-These are not new visions that God has given to anyone; they are explanations of Daniel and Revelation, which God gave over 1,900 years ago to two common, ordinary people, and the events foretold in these two books are about to be fulfilled in the “last days” of earth before Jesus returns.
+These are not new revelations Elohim has given to anyone.
+They are the explanations of the visions of John, who wrote Revelation that Elohim gave over one thousand nine hundred years ago to a common, ordinary person.
+The events foretold in Revelation and in the book of Daniel are to be fulfilled in the “last days” of the earth before Yahushua returns.

 THE FIFTH SEAL